-A group of eight
+A group of eight University of Cincinnati

 students have designed seven projects that will bring creative elements to existing, underutilized spaces in Covington.
 The projects this semester focus mainly on the area around Pike Street and Madison Avenue, but in the future, the class hopes to have a continued impact and involve community members in Covington and other areas in the region.

 The students are members of Matt Anthony’s Tactical Urbanism

 .
 It’s the first year for the class, but many elements of it have been seen in other classes where students have engaged and built projects that focus on changes in urban areas.
 Soapbox

 sat down with Anthony to discuss the impact of the class.

 Q: Why are the projects based in Covington when there are opportunities in Cincinnati to revitalize the city’s urban core?

 A: “Recently, the CDC has been engaged with a few projects in Covington, including some involvement in the studies or development of their Center City Action Plan